-We are a fellowship that existed in Leeds since the early 1900s and is today a thriving church full of people of all ages, nationalities and backgrounds.
+We are a fellowship that has existed in Leeds since the early 1900s and is today a thriving church full of people of all ages, nationalities and backgrounds.
 One thing we have in common is that we have given our lives to the Lord Jesus Christ.
 In doing so we have found forgiveness from sin, peace of mind and assurance for the future.
-Our services may be a little different to what you have experienced however we hope you enjoy our informal worship.
+We are a lively church, and hope that you enjoy our informal worship and welcoming atmosphere.

 Reaching out with God’s love and message.

 God’s love is unconditional and is to be shown by means of practical support to everyone regardless of background, gender, ethnicity or faith. ( Matthew 22 verse 37).
 God’s message is encapsulated in the Easter Story, and for those who want to, we would love to help them explore this message.

 Helping people to grow to their God given potential.